odetolataiwo/odetolataiwo/README.md

 I am a Software Engineer working in Nigeria 🇳🇬

-- 🔭 building automated tests with [Cypress](cypress.io),[K6](k6.io), [Postman](postman.com)
+- 🔭 building automated tests with [Cypress](cypress.io),[K6](k6.io), [Postman](postman.com).
-- 📊 simple and powerful analytics using [Metabase](https://www.metabase.com)
+- 📊 creating simple and powerful analytics using [Metabase](https://www.metabase.com).
 - 📈 making sense of data using Python.
+- 💻 OS - Windows, Linux, Mac.
-- 🌱 I’m currently learning Deep Learning.
+- 🌱 currently learning Cucumber BDD, Deep Learning.
-- 👯 I’m looking to collaborate on world-changing projects.
+- 👯 looking to collaborate on world-changing projects.
-- 💬 Ask me about anything.
+- 💬 you can ask me about anything.
-- 😄 Pronouns: He/His.
+- 😄 pronouns: He/His.
-- ⚡ Fun fact: I love cooking and travelling.
+- ⚡ some fun facts: I love cooking and travelling.
-- 🗣️ Languages: English (Native), Yoruba (Native), Spanish (A2)
+- 🗣️ I can speak: English (Native), Yoruba (Native), and basic Spanish (A2)

+### 💪 Languages and Tools:

 ### 📫 Reach me: